-Fresh Summer Spaghetti is quick to make and bursting with bright flavors.
+Fresh summer spaghetti is an easy, 20-minute dinner recipe bursting with bright flavors.
 Cherry tomatoes are quickly sauteed with garlic and olive oil then tossed with a generous handful of basil.
-The pasta and sauce are tossed together then drizzled with some sweet balsamic vinegar.
+The pasta and sauce are tossed together then drizzled with some sweet balsamic glaze and served with burrata on the side.
 Summer pasta doesn’t get better than this!

 - 4 garlic cloves, thinly sliced

-- Reduced balsamic vinegar, to drizzle (don’t skip this!)
+- Balsamic glaze, to drizzle (don’t skip this!)

 - While the water is heating, begin cutting the tomatoes and making the sauce.
 Heat the olive oil in a large pan over medium-high heat.
 Add the garlic and let it cook for 1 minute.
 Add the tomatoes and let them cook, stirring occasionally, until the whole cherry tomatoes begin to burst, about 5 minutes.